 Does not allow the user to change any information.

 Restricts the user to viewing only general information such as contact information and notes.

-No Access: Does not allow access to any information or functions.
+Does not allow access to any information or functions.

 Additional levels can be added to the option list.
 Contact an EBMS consultant for details.